Are You Struggling?

 - It can affect anyone at any age.
 The average first onset is for older teens-mid 20’s.

 - Genetics seem to play a part.
 Some medical professionals argue it could just be environment, and not necessarily genetic.
-Either way, people are 40% likely to struggle with depression themselves if they are around a parent, sibling, or child, that struggles with it.
+Either way, people are 40% likely to struggle themselves if they are around a parent, sibling, or child, that struggles with it.

 Most Common Symptoms of Depression